Welcome to Springwater Center

 Find out more »

-All Day Sitting (in-person)
+All Day Sitting (in-person and online)

 All Day Sittings are one of the most popular ways to participate in the work of Springwater Center.
 We come together for a day of sharing silence, sitting, listening, and […]